Knee Ligament Repair or Reconstruction

-Knee ligament repair is a treatment for a complete tear of a knee ligament that results
+Knee ligament repair or reconstruction is a treatment for a tear of a knee ligament

-in instability in the knee.
-This repair is done by an orthopedic surgeon, a surgeon
+that results in instability in the knee.
+This repair or reconstruction is done by

-turning at the knee.
-The knee may buckle or “give-way.”
-If medical treatments are
+activities that require twisting or turning at the knee.
+The knee may buckle or “give

-The surgery to correct a torn knee ligament involves replacing the ligament with a
+the torn ligament.
+The surgery to correct a torn knee ligament with reconstruction

-There may be other reasons for your healthcare provider to recommend a knee ligament
+There may be other reasons for your healthcare provider to advise a knee ligament

-What are the risks of knee ligament repair?
+What are the risks of knee ligament repair or reconstruction?

 As with any surgery, complications can happen.
 Some possible complications are:

-Some people may experience pain, limited range of motion in the knee joint, and occasional
+Some people may have pain, limited range of motion in the knee joint, and some swelling

-swelling in the knee after surgical ligament repair.
-Others have increased motion
+in the knee after surgical ligament repair or reconstruction.
+Others have increased

 There may be other risks depending on your specific health condition.
 Talk about any